 Voice channels are a prime target for fraudsters in financial services, which means if you’re delivering personalised services based on your customers’ data, you need to make sure it’s secure.

 ANZ Bank NZ recognised this need, and wanted to strengthen its security measures, but didn’t want to add any friction for the bank’s customers.
 So it worked closely with Nuance to create Voice ID, a voice-biometrics authentication service built on Nuance authentication and fraud prevention solutions

 Voice ID accurately authenticates customers within the bank’s IVR, comparing more than 1,000 unique physical and behavioural characteristics of the caller’s voice to the customer’s stored voiceprint.
 Crucially, the service only requires customers to say either their customer number, mobile number, or the phrase “My voice confirms my identity”—keeping the IVR experience effortless.

 The authentication service has proved popular, with more than 900,000 customers enrolled already, and as many as 35,000 more enrolling each month.
 And with so many customers using the service, the bank is saving an average of more than two and a half minutes for every fully authenticated call that reaches an agent.
-The service has also just recently been rewarded with Silver for innovation in Customer Service for Financial Service Industries at the 2022 Global Stevie’s for Sales & Customer Service Awards.
+The service has also just recently been rewarded with a Gold for Innovation in Customer Service Management for the Financial Service industry at the 2022 APAC Stevie awards, and a Silver for Innovation in Customer Service for Financial Service Industries at the 2022 Global Stevie’s for Sales & Customer Service Awards.